It's not easy to choose, but here you can find some of the top cretan destinations that you must visit before you leave Crete.

 Heraklion awaits to welcome all its guests and the Cretan people await to invite you to a bit of warm hospitality where music, food and drink are always on hand.

 Heraklion International Airport, “Nikos Kazantzakis” (HER) is the primary airport on the island of Crete, Greece, and the country’s second busiest airport after Athens International Airport.
-It is located about 5 km east of the main city center of Heraklion, near the municipality of Nea Alikarnassos.
+It is located about 5 km east of the main city centre of Heraklion, near the municipality of Nea Alikarnassos.
 It is a shared civil/military facility.

 The Heraklion airport is named after Heraklion native Nikos Kazantzakis, a Greek writer and philosopher.
 Nikos Kazantzakis Airport is Crete’s main and busiest airport, serving Heraklion (Ηράκλειο), Aghios Nikolaos (Άγιος Νικόλαος), Malia (Mάλλια), Hersonissos (Χερσόνησος), Stalida (Σταλίδα), Elounda (Ελούντα) and other resorts.